 Scalability: You can more easily manage high and low seasons with the assistance of a 3PL and they can help you quickly respond to increases in demand or expansion.
 3PLs are connected to service providers nationwide and can more easily respond to flux, linking you to resources without any added risk or legwork.

-How Shippers Can Get the Most Out of 3PL Providers
+How Shippers Can Get the Most Out of a Freight Broker or Logistics Brokers

 The shipper can make a 3PL relationship most beneficial by doing the following: